netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 It is up to the server implementor to decide on the format of the etag txid value.
-In the example above, the server used "random" UUID values.
+In the example above, the server used "random" UUIDv4 values {{RFC9562}}.
 This is one valid implementation choice.

 For the etag txid examples below, we have chosen to use an etag txid value consisting of "nc" (or "cli" in some cases) followed by a